Good

 Tennant is terrific!
 It's a treat to watch him perform on stage.
 Halder is not a likeable character; he's selfish as well as delusional.
 He's happy to burn books as long as he can keep his own copies, for example.

-The women around Halder - his mother, wife and lover - are all exquisitely played by Sharon Small.
+The women around Halder - his mother, wife and lover - are all played exquisitely by Sharon Small.
 The wife and lover are thinly written and don't seem to have any motivation other than for Halder's affections.
 His mother is more developed; she's blind and living with dementia.
-Halder's experience caring for her leads him to write a book on euthanasia that first brings him to the Nazi's attentions.
+Halder's experience of caring for her leads him to write a book on euthanasia that first brings him to the Nazi's attentions.

 Halder's Jewish best friend Maurice (Elliot Levey) tries to reason with him, explains how frightened he is with the rising antisemitism and even begs for train tickets for his family to escape Germany.

 Levey's performance is remarkable.
-The emotion he brings is heart-breaking, and a stark contrast to Halder's untroubled persona.
+The emotion he brings is heart breaking, and a stark contrast to Halder's untroubled persona.

 CP Taylor's script is magnificently performed here by an exceptional cast.
 I'm not a fan of the choice to have the leads (other than Tennant) play multiple roles.
 Although it gave us more stage time with the brilliant Small and Levey, I found the sudden switches jarring and confusing, particularly in the first act.